lookit/lookit-docs/README.md

 / $ cd lookit-docs
 ```

+You will need Python 3.8 installed (Note: versions of Python 3.9+ have a dependency issue that prevents building these HTML files; you can install 3.8 alongside any other Python versions you might have.)

-You will need Python 3.8 installed.
-If necessary, install it now:
+If necessary, install Python 3.8 now:

 ```
 brew install python@3.8